jeedom/plugin-openzwave/docs/en_US/index.md

 Description
 ===========

-Ce plugin permet l’exploitation de modules Z-Wave par l’intermédiaire de la librairie OpenZwave.
+This plugin allows the exploitation of Z-Wave modules via the OpenZwave library.

 Introduction
 ============